Gajol/ApplicationArchitecture/ARA-TOC.md

   -  *How does a project get to be a year behind schedule?
 One day at a time.* - [Fred Brooks 1979 Software Project Management - The Mythical man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month). [the mythical man-month - 1975 - isbn](http://www.worldcat.org/isbn/0-201-00650-2)

+<a name="goals-for-application-architecture-goal-technical-debt-reduction-guidance-reuse-buy-build"></a>
-1. Reuse / Buy / Build.
+### Guidance: Reuse / Buy / Build.

   Prior to a business case or project proceeds to development, any new application creation should be discussed with other stakeholders (e.g, TMO - Transformation Management Office, BRMO - Business Relationship Management Office, TRB - Technology Review Board and the AWG - Architecture Review Board).
 If a new application is justified, the options analysis should consider the TBS Digital Standards and GC EARB Application Architecture Standards [^Guidance-5].